unvariance/collector/scratchpad/issue-258.md

 Goal: exercise the full cleanup flow against a real resctrl mount using `RealFs`, validating both root and root `mon_groups` traversal.
 This complements the unit tests (which use a mock FS) and proves behavior in a live environment.

-- Location: `crates/nri-resctrl-plugin/tests/integration_cleanup.rs` (new file alongside the existing `integration_test.rs`).
-This keeps E2E focused on the plugin, while still allowing us to prebuild and ship the test binary from the builder.
+- Location: add a new test case to the existing `crates/nri-resctrl-plugin/tests/integration_test.rs` (reuse existing helpers and setup to avoid duplication).
 - Guard: run only when `RESCTRL_E2E=1` is set, on Linux, and when the test process has permissions to mount and modify `/sys/fs/resctrl`.
 Otherwise, skip.
 - Pre-conditions:
   - Ensure resctrl is mounted by calling `Resctrl::ensure_mounted(true)` prior to starting the plugin (and the plugin will also call `ensure_mounted(auto_mount)`).
 Do not shell out.